commercialhaskell/stack/doc/GUIDE_advanced.md

 archive ('tarball') in the format produced by Cabal's `sdist` action.

 `stack sdist` generates an file for your package, in the format accepted by Hackage for uploads.
+The command will report the location of the generated file.
+The location can be changed from the default using the `--tar-dir <path_to_directory` option.

 By default, the command will check the package for common mistakes.
 This can be disabled with the flag `--ignore-check`.

-Setting the flag `--test-tarball` will cause Stack to attempt to build the resulting package, to test it.
+Setting the flag `--test-tarball` will cause Stack to attempt to build the resulting package archive, to test it.

 ## The `stack templates` command